 Maya and 3DS Max are the “industry standards”(this is starting to change, and the more people use Blender the faster this will happen) made by Autodesk.
 They are super expensive, crash a lot, receive very little updates, and have less features than Blender.
 I started with 3D by using Maya for two years, also tried out 3DS Max, I avoid them like the plague now that Blender has illuminated my life.

 Zbrush is loved by many sculptors — I personally have stopped using it all together and do everything in Blender now that its sculpt tools are improving so much (I recommend to look at what Pablo Dobarro is up to) and I can avoid switching between different programs.

 CAD programs are more technical and I personally would only recommend them for engineering.

 - Updates often and you’re free to try the beta and alpha versions

 - You can do the whole workflow in one place: modelling, rigging, texturing, animating, simulations, shaders, rendering, and compositing.
 You can even do 2D art thanks to the grease pencil.

 - It’s non-destructive: you can modify the model after you’ve rigged and animated without any extra steps

-- It’s slowly but surely getting its spot as an industry standard
+- It’s quickly getting its spot as an industry standard

 - There’s so many free resources online and a big positive community (I list several at the end of this article)